 When my mum was diagnosed with Alzheimer’s disease, months before my dad collapsed and died and my marriage fell apart, I sought solace in books.
 But it wasn’t my usual reading material, I couldn’t concentrate on the latest novel or must have hard back.

-Unable to articulate the relentless visceral pain that was my new normal, I found comfort in other people’s real life turning points.
-Joan Didion’s The Year of Magical Thinking spoke to me the loudest, or perhaps the softest is a better way of explaining it.
+Unable to articulate the visceral pain that was my new normal, I found comfort in other people’s real life turning points.
+Joan Didion’s The Year of Magical Thinking spoke to me the loudest, or rather the softest.

 Why then would I want to immerse myself in other people’s pain when I was struggling with my own?

-Because I felt isolated, despite the comfort and kindness of friends and family.
+Truth is, I felt isolated, despite the comfort and kindness of friends and family.
 I was knocked off course, compass-less, stranded.
-I needed someone who had been in a similar place and found a way through.
+I needed someone who had been in a similar place and navigated a way through.

 Joan Didion’s book is about her husband’s death which coincided with her daughter – her only child – being gravely ill.
 As the mother of an only child, I could not imagine the desperation and terror Joan must have endured.
 Yet somehow, she did.
 That gave me hope.

 Joan Didion’s true story helped me find my way again.
-It wasn’t a quick fix, grief and loss never are, but I will always be grateful to the fact she sat down and wrote about the worst time in her life when I was going through the worst time of my life.
+It wasn’t a quick fix, grief is profoundly complicated, but I will always be grateful to the fact she sat down and wrote about the worst time in her life when I was going through the worst time of my life.

 Her book was so much more than a memoir to me.
-Thank you Joan.
+It was understanding.